woodRock/fishy-business/docs/source/literature.rst

 lehman2020surprising
 --------------------
-    * The surprising creativity of digital evolution: A collection of anecdotes from the evolutionary computation and artificial life research communities
+The surprising creativity of digital evolution: A collection of anecdotes from the evolutionary computation and artificial life research communities

-    * Annecdotes from researchs in EC about their algorithms demonstrating bizzare interesting behaviour.
+(Lehman 2020) give annecdotes from researchs in EC about their algorithms demonstrating bizzare interesting behaviour.

 lensen2017new
 -------------